 Applicants may come from residencies in Pathology, Internal Medicine, Pediatrics, Anesthesiology & certain other disciplines as defined by the American Board of Pathology.
 Pathology applicants should have completed either a combined AP/CP residency or a CP residency.

-Completed applications consist of the following and must include all gaps of time regardless of professional or personal: CV/Resume/CAP standardized form; personal statement; three letters of recommendation (one must be from your Residency Program Director), please address to Carol Marshall, M.D., Director, Blood Bank Fellowship; and letter of interest or intent.
+Completed applications consist of the following and must include all gaps of time regardless of professional or personal: CV/Resume/CAP standardized form; personal statement; three letters of recommendation (one must be from your Residency Program Director), please address to Carol Marshall, M.D., Director, Transfusion Medicine Fellowship; and letter of interest or intent.

 Please send applications to:

 Resident and Fellow Physician Program Coordinator

 Department of Pathology

 4400 V Street, PATH Building

 These deadlines may be flexible, please inquire about current status.